-Convert, view, and clean TSV (Tab-Separated Values) in seconds.
+Convert, repair, and reshape TSV (Tab-Separated Values) in seconds.

-A small collection of browser-based TSV tools — for the data that arrives out of psql, mysql --batch, Excel's "Save As → Text (Tab delimited)", or a bioinformatics pipeline.
-Everything runs in your browser, nothing uploaded.
+A complete toolkit for the data that arrives out of psql, mysql --batch, Excel's "Save As → Text (Tab delimited)", a copied spreadsheet range, or a bioinformatics pipeline.
+Everything runs in your browser — nothing is uploaded, and every page works offline once loaded.

 Where TSV usually comes from